 When I learned that this film would include Malcolm X, Cassius Clay, Jim Brown, and Sam Cooke, I knew this film would end with one of the greatest songs of all time, “A Change Is Gonna Come”.
 I even assumed there would be a bittersweet montage to accompany it.

-I was not disappointed and the emotional beats hit all the same because outside of watching some of the most important icons hang with each other like your average joe, the excellent writing, directing, and riveting performances created an experience that was truly extraordinary.
+I was not disappointed and the emotional beats hit all the same because outside of watching some of the most important icons hang with each other like your average Joe, the excellent writing, directing, and riveting performances created a truly extraordinary experience.